nasa/trick/docs/tutorial/ATutMonteCarlo.md

 The terminal will display a fairly verbose Monte Carlo process detailing each run.
 After completion, information about each run will be put into a MONTE_RUN_test directory.

-In order to complete our task, it will be necessary to plot each run to compare the distance achieved by each cannon.
+In order to complete our task of finding the optimal launch angle, it will be necessary to plot each run to compare the distance achieved by each cannon.
 Open up the Trick Data Product application with the following command.

 ```
 trick-dp &